16 Aug Why I Dig Canva (and So Will You)

 And most times the image is only $1.
 That’s what I like – transparent, easy to remember.
 A credit package is ten bucks and that kept me going for some time.
-Ten bucks is not much to outlay and you can get ten images out if it.
+Ten bucks is not much to hand over and you can get ten images out for that.

 They are crude and a little rudimentary, but it’s a good place to dig about and see what you can get.

 There’s also plenty of free elements in there, like maps of countries and pencil clip art, that kind of thing.